 One restaurant in each of the two theme parks and the three hotels includes character meals.

 But not all participating restaurants feature the characters at all of the meals.
-If you want to start the day with a hearty breakfast and a hearty hug from Minnie or one of her pals, you're in luck; all of the eateries offer morning meals with the characters.
-Only one of the restaurants, however, offers dinner, and just one has lunch.
+If you want to start the day with a hearty breakfast and a hearty hug from Minnie or one of her pals, you're in luck; several eateries offer morning meals with the characters.
+Only one of the restaurants, however, offers dinner.

-Regardless of the time of day you plan to dine or the time of year you plan to visit, you are strongly advised to make reservations.
+Regardless of the time of day you plan to dine or the time of year you plan to visit, you are strongly advised to make reservations (here's how).
 The character dining meals are very popular, and you wouldn't want to get shut out if your kids (or you, you big kid) have their hearts set on schmoozing with the stars.
-Check out my page to learn more about making advance Disneyland restaurant reservations.
 The following restaurants offer character dining:

 Minnie & Friends — Breakfast in the Park